BoringCode/RedditNotifier/README.md

 - Toolbar button to allow easy access to your reddit inbox.
 - Notifications (can be turned off) when you have new messages.
+- Plays a sound when there are new messages (can be turned off).
 - A persistent bubble on the toolbar button that tells you exactly how many messages you have.
 - Restartless; just install and you're ready to go!
 - Doesn't store login credentials.
 Just log into reddit like you normally would.